sal55/pcl/README.md

     pcl_exec(0)                         !
 Run native code in-memory
 end
 ````
 That `pcl` module is the file `pcl.q`.
-This manually written.
+This is manually written.
 (The M7 compiler is supposed to write such interface files automatically when creating DLLs, but that needs a lot more work.
 Besides there was a lot more backend stuff exported that is not needed here.)

 ### C Demo

 The demo was repeated in C; see `cdemo.c`.
 The matching interface file is `pcl.h`.
 If someone wants to try this on Windows, they will need the PCL library.
-I've supplied this an ASM file in NASM format: `pcl.asm`.
+I've supplied this as an ASM file in NASM format: `pcl.asm`.
 It needs the NASM assembler to turn it into a `.obj` file.
 Build instructions are at the top of the `cdemo.c` file.

 Not all outputs work.
 For example, `pcl_exec()` doesn't work if compiled with gcc; that needs investigating (probably I'm writing memory that gcc puts into a read-only section).